renderedtext/semaphore-docs-new/source/docs/build-sequence.md

 ### Run your build commands

 These are the commands specified in your project's build settings.
 The current directory is set to `/home/runner/:project_name`.

+For language related questions please consult one of [our dedicated guides](docs/languages.html).

 ### Export thread result